The Advantages of PEX

 Control Your Coil With an Elastic Cord

-FYI: If you're installing PEX in the winter in a building with no heat, and all the pipes and fittings are freezing cold, expect lots of leaks when the furnace is fired up and the water turned on.
+Our plumbing expert, Les, knows a plumber who did a job in northern Wisconsin in the middle of winter.
+The building had no heat, and all the pipes and fittings were freezing cold.
+When the furnace was fired up and the water turned on, they sprang dozens of leaks.
 Most PEX manufacturers recommend you work with pipe at temperatures above freezing.
-The whole length of the pipe doesn’t need to be warm, just wherever you make a connection.
+The whole length of the pipe doesn't need to be warm, just wherever you make a connection.
 You can heat those cold pipes and fittings with a heat gun or hair dryer, leave them in a warm vehicle for a while or keep fittings in your pocket.
 Heck, you can even warm a pipe in a thermos of hot water.

 There are a couple of options for bringing PEX out through a wall (stub-outs).
-If the piping is going to be exposed, say for a pedestal sink or a toilet, buy a copper stub-out and crimp it onto the PEX (Photo 11).
+If the piping is going to be exposed, say for a pedestal sink or a toilet, buy a copper stub-out and crimp it onto the PEX.
 Then use standard shutoff valves.
-If the stub-out will be hidden, inside a cabinet, for example, or you don't mind the look of exposed PEX line, use a barbed PEX shutoff valve with an elbow (Photo 12).
-You can also run PEX directly to the fixtures (see photo).
+If the stub-out will be hidden, inside a cabinet, for example, or you don't mind the look of exposed PEX line, use a barbed PEX shutoff valve.

 Whichever method you use, be sure to add a couple of extra fasteners next to the stub-out to increase stability.